St. Jerome said that among those that had infected the Church and perverted the people, he found in history the names only of priests.

-In the 1990s, I attended a gay wedding ceremony at a Catholic Church in San Francisco – performed by a Catholic priest; friends and acquaintances had similar marriage “blessings” in San Francisco.
-As of a few years ago – when I spoke with another priest involved in these ceremonies, this practice continued.
-When I left the Castro in 1999, I thought my experiences with facilitating and lecherous priests were endemic to a relatively small section of the world ranging from the Castro to USF.
-Ten years later, went I started writing about the topic – I heard stories from Catholics (primarily mothers with a “gay” son) who lived in every part of the US, they told a similar tragic tale – how a concerned parent sent a confused kid to an officially sanctioned LGBT ministry in their diocese, and the boy later emerged as a gay-rights advocate; they also usually picked-up a boyfriend at these ministries.
-When I began my outreach in San Francisco to the LGBT community – and tried to have an honest discussion with someone about what the Church teaches, I heard the same thing over and over again: that is NOT what they teach at the local parish.
-Before I started this outreach, I thought my struggle would be with the secular gay community.
-No, that has not been the battle front.
-There is a gay civil war in the Church, those that stand up for truth are few and ill-equipped; we have almost no support from the hierarchy.
-While the gay-affirmative side controls entire parishes, LGBT ministers in almost every major Archdiocese (CMLGP in LA, Out at St. Paul in NYC, and AGLO in Chicago) they also determine who speaks at the largest gathering of Catholics in the US – the LA REC.
+In the 1990s, I attended a gay wedding ceremony at a Catholic Church in San Francisco that was performed by a Catholic priest; friends and acquaintances had similar marriage “blessings” in San Francisco.
+As of a few years ago, when I spoke with another priest involved in these ceremonies, this practice continued.
+When I left the Castro in 1999, I thought my experiences with facilitating and lecherous priests were endemic to a relatively small section of the world ranging from the Castro to the University of San Francisco.
+Ten years later, when I started writing about the topic, I heard stories from Catholics (primarily mothers with “gay” sons) who lived in every part of the country, and they told me a similar tragic tale – how a concerned parent sent a confused kid to an officially sanctioned LGBT ministry in their diocese and the boy later emerged as a gay-rights advocate.
+They also usually picked-up a boyfriend along the way.

-Over a decade later, I would talk to another Catholic priest, this time, I was suffering from an anal prolapse – God still made me gay.
+At age 16, a Catholic priest told me that God created me this way.
+Over a decade later, I would talk to another Catholic priest.
+This time, I was suffering from an anal prolapse – God still made me gay.

-When I hear those in the Catholic Church say – you were born gay, I think: My God, they are killing us.
+When I hear those in the Catholic Church say “you were born gay,” I think: My God, they are killing us.